daryl-software/git-up/README.md

     }
 ```

 #### Prerequisites

-Developpers than know git, and the ones who have to deliver needs to know terminal and ssh.
+Developpers than know git, and the ones who have to deliver need to know terminal and ssh.

-Ansible roles are available to help you setup provisionning and destination servers.
-They need a Debian server, but it's up to you to hack them for any other distribution, it's not a big deal, only few tools to have.
+Ansible roles are available to help you setup your provisioning and destination servers.
+They need a Debian server, but it's up to you to hack them for any other distribution, it's not a big deal, only a few tools are needed.

 - ssh
 - perl